Pushpa-2-Cast-Salary/.github/profile/README.md

 ## Sreeleela's Special Appearance

-Adding to the film's allure is **Sreeleela**, who features in a special dance number.
+Actor **Sreeleela**, who features in a special dance number.
 She has reportedly been paid **₹2 crore** for this appearance, underscoring the film's commitment to delivering high-quality entertainment.

 ## Comparative Analysis with Industry Peers

-While Allu Arjun's ₹300 crore paycheck is monumental, it's noteworthy that other Indian actors have also commanded substantial fees.
+Allu Arjun's ₹300 crore paycheck is monumental, it's noteworthy that other Indian actors have also commanded substantial fees.
 For instance, **Shah Rukh Khan** reportedly earned over ₹350 crore for his role in "Pathaan," primarily through a profit-sharing agreement.

 ## Conclusion